How To Bet Soccer: A Beginner's Guide To The World Cup

 All bets are graded based on the result after 90 minutes.
 This means any moneyline, spread, three-way, two-way, Draw-No Bet, and even a bet on the total is graded here.

-As you can see, every bet says “Regular Time” in the header.
+Bets will say “Regular Time” in the header.
 Every book will have some variation of this to denote that your bet is only accounting for the standard 90 minute game, whether side or total.
 It’s by far the most common mistake new soccer bettors make when they make their bets.

 However, this doesn’t mean you never get extra time.
 When the World Cup advances to the knockout stage, books will start offering “To Advance” prices for every knockout stage matchup (or, in the final, “To Lift the Trophy”).
 You’re betting on one team to win the match, whether it’s in regulation, extra time, or penalty kicks.